Pumpkin Spice Cold Foam: Starbucks Copycat Recipe

 • Oat Milk: This adds a frothy texture similar to milk, making it a perfect dairy-free substitute for the barista-style feel.

-• Pumpkin Pie Spice: A blend of cinnamon, nutmeg, cloves, and ginger provides that quintessential pumpkin spice flavor without excessive sweetness.
+• Pumpkin Pie Spice: A blend of cinnamon, nutmeg, cloves, and ginger provides that pumpkin spice flavor without excessive sweetness.

 Jazz's Recommended Products